noqcks/gucci/README.md

 simple enough!

-### Iterative ENV Var

-For iteration of ENV vars, you can set $BACKENDS=server1.com,server2.com
+For an iteration example, you have $BACKENDS=server1.com,server2.com

 ```
 # template.tpl